GIVE IT TO ME NAKED

 That is my request at every restaurant where I dine.
 And because that is how I want my food, that is why I rarely eat out.
 Apparently, NAKED food without a bunch of crap on it is too difficult to execute.
 And you thought I was talking about taking off a few garments.
 NOPE!
 Now you want details.

 Let me paint a picture first.
 When my awesome boyfriend gets ready to tell me a story, I ask, “Are you painting or pointing?”
-He tells his stories, share a thought, event, piece of history or even a movie review, very differently.
+He tells his stories, shares a thought, event, piece of history, or even a movie review very differently.
 He either “paints or points.”
 Painting means we are going to be a while, and it is best if I get a hot cup of coffee and get settled in to listen.
-If he says he is “pointing,” I know it will only take a few minutes.
+If he says, he is “pointing,” I know it will only take a few minutes.
 I am about to paint for you.

-Starting a new nutrition plan is a challenge as you all know.
+Starting a new nutrition plan is a challenge, as you all know.
 I have clients try all sorts of experiments.
-We try a week without bread or pastas or red meat or we try to mix up work outs with pushing cardio or trying yoga or maybe setting up a date with their favorite person or devising a plan to organize a room…All of them experiments.
-A test phase of how do you feel or how did it go followed by do we want to adjust or keep the same plan moving forward a bit.
+We try a week without bread or pastas or red meat, or we try to mix up workouts with pushing cardio or trying yoga or maybe setting up a date with their favorite person or devising a plan to organize a room…All of them experiments.
+A test phase of how you feel or how did it go followed by do we want to adjust or keep the same plan moving forward a bit.

 A lovely waitress approaches the table.

 I respond, “Yes, I would like salmon and broccoli…NAKED .”
 Or I might say…

 “Yes, I would like an egg frittata…NAKED .”
 Or I might say…

 “Yes, I would like oatmeal…NAKED .”
 Yes, there is a difference – often vanilla syrup is added [little “vanilla” – tons of artificial sugar]

 “I would like my salad…NAKED.”